The Next Webinar

 "I'm excited to be a part of this team, this leadership and to equip our communities with the proper tools to overcome.”

 CMHC Director of Community Organizing & Community Care (New York)

-The series will include presentations by accomplished musicians, scholars and clinicians.
-There will also be a time for the community to dialogue and process our experiences together with facilitators.
+The series included presentations by accomplished musicians, scholars and clinicians.
+We also made time during each session for the community to dialogue and process their experiences with facilitators.